Cycling through my ancestry:

 In the graveyard, at the farthest end, lies the grave of Mary Boothby, my great-great-grandmother, 'the beloved wife of William Boothby, who departed this life, July 6th, 1869, aged 35 years.'

-Their elder son George, who died on March 19th 1858 aged 1 month, so never appeared on any census.
-His brother James, who is shown on the census record as a 'scholar' aged five, died on July 2nd 1861, just a few weeks after being recorded by the census enumerator, leaving Alice, born in 1860, who later married George Hill and became my great-grandmother.
+In 1861, as the above census snippet shows, she had lived at Black Hill Gate House - (B) on the map - also known as Black Hill Gate farm, or Blackhill Gate, with her husband, my great-great-grandfather William Boothby, a silk weaver.
+Their elder son George, who died on March 19th 1858 aged 1 month, so never appeared on any census. his brother James, shown on the census record as a 'scholar' aged five, died on July 2nd 1861, just a few weeks after being recorded by the census enumerator, leaving Alice, born in 1860, who later married George Hill and became my great-grandmother.
 Jane Beard, age 19, also a silk weaver, was living with them.
-They were weaving in the house using hand looms; family legend says someone from the family had to walk to Macclesfield each week carrying the finished cloth, returning with a new supply of thread.
+They would have been weaving in the house using hand looms; family legend says someone from the family had to walk to Macclesfield each week carrying the finished cloth, returning with more thread to weave.

 Ten years later, in the 1871 census, William Boothby, aged 37, now shown as a 'Quarry Man', is recorded living at Ely Fold, Kettleshulme, with daughter Alice, now aged 10, and also son John (aged 7), son William (aged 4) and daughter Mary (aged 2.)
 Mary must have died not long after her daughter Mary was born.